Iakim/Zabbix-OTRS/README.md

 ### Estou disponibilizando os arquivos .OVA, pelo Telegram (@Iakim) porque não consegui subir eles aqui, das duas VM's utilizadas para realizar esses testes, não recomendo colocá-las em produção.
 O arquivo de senha está logo acima.
 Extraídas do Oracle VirtualBox 5.1.34r121010.
 Essa máquina também já vem inclusa a configuração do Zabbix-Telegram, restando apenas alterar as questãos do Token e id do grupo.

+### I am making the .OVA files available through Telegram (@Iakim) because I could not upload them here, of the two VMs used to perform these tests, I do not recommend putting them into production.
+The password file is just above.
+Extracted from Oracle VirtualBox 5.1.34r121010.
+This machine also includes the configuration of the Zabbix-Telegram, remaining only change the issues of the Token and id of the group.

 ## Este documento tem como objetivo realizar a integração do Zabbix com o OTRS.

+## This document is intended to perform the integration of Zabbix with OTRS.

 ### Pré-requisitos: